dirtslayer/bulmatest/md/logic symbols.md

 | ≔≡:⇔      | 2254(003A 003D) 2261 003A 229C | definition                      | is defined as                          |
 | ⊢          | 22A2                           | turnstile                       | proves                                 |
 | ⊨          | 22A8                           | double turnstile                | models                                 |

+C ⇔ person joins chat
+L ⇔ person looks around
+P ⇔ person makes post
+∃P | ¬( C ⇒ P ) ∧ ( (L ∧ P) ⇒ C )

+There exist a person who joins chat such that its not the case joining chat implies making a post, however either looking around or making a post implies they've joined chat